-The County's projected 2015 Medicaid expenditures, other than its required local share of Medicaid disproportionate share payments to NHCC, are \$236.2 million.
+The County's projected 2015 Medicaid expenditures, other than its required local share of Medicaid disproportionate share payments to NHCC, are \$236.2 million, a reduction of approximately \$16 million from the amount contained in the 2015-2018 Multi-Year Financial Plan.
+The reduction is due to a Medicaid Local Share Cap that was enacted as part of the State's fiscal year 2016 budget, effective April 1, 2015.
 The County expects to fund its disproportionate share payments through inter-governmental transfer payments from NHCC, such that there is no budget impact to the County.
-The 2016-2019 Multi-Year Financial Plan reflects Medicaid expenses (excluding the County's required local share of Medicaid disproportionate share payments to NHCC) of \$240.2 million, \$251.1 million, \$255.6 million and \$251.1 million for the years 2016, 2017, 2018 and 2019, respectively.
+The 2015-2018 Multi-Year Financial Plan reflects Medicaid expenses (excluding the County's required local share of Medicaid disproportionate share payments to NHCC) of \$252.3 million, \$252.6 million, \$252.6 million and \$257.1 million for the years 2015, 2016, 2017 and 2018, respectively.
+The County expects that the 2015-2018 Multi-Year Financial Plan update, anticipated to be released in June, 2015, will reflect the 2015 projected expense of \$236.2 million for Medicaid expenditures.